Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Introduction

 \section{Introduction}

+The Euler-Poisson system models the dynamics of a single electric species subject to electric fields.
+This model is one of the simplest models describing electrically non-neutral plasmas \cite{Davidson2001}.
+The Euler-Poisson model contains hydrodynamic time-scales as well as electrostatic plasma oscillations.
+The most notable feature of this model is the large separation between the hydrodynamical and plasma time-scales, see \cite{eulerpoisson23}.
+For reference, traditional MHD models are usually derived as zero-permittivity and zero-electron-mass limits of the two-fluid plasma model \cite{Goed2004}.
+Therefore, traditional MHD models cannot possibly describe electrostatic forces, plasma oscillations, and/or cyclotron motions, since such phenomenology has been eliminated by construction \cite{Sentis2014}.

-Understanding the mathematical behavior of PDE models describing electric charge transport and magnetic drift-limits is a topic of continuous and active research.
-In this paper, the main regime of interest is the so-called $\textrm{E}\!\times\!\textrm{B}$-drift limit, also called guiding center drift limit, or simply \emph{magnetic-drift limit}.
-The mathematical understanding of kinetic models and corresponding numerical schemes in the context of the magnetic-drift limit, and generally speaking the modeling of \emph{strongly magnetized plasmas}, is a topic that has received significant attention in the last two decades \cite{Frenod1998, Golse1999, Frenod2000, Bostan2007, Mottez2008, BenAbdallah2008, Herda2016, HanKwan2012, Frenod2015, Deluzet2017}.
-However, the amount of published work related to the robust numerical approximation of the magnetic-drift limit using fluid models is rather scarce; we refer to \cite{Degond2009, Degond2011} as notable exceptions.
+In the present paper, we explore the addition of a magnetic field to the Euler-Poisson system.
+This is a subtle modification of the purely electrostatic Euler-Poisson system considered in our previous work \cite{eulerpoisson23}.
+The addition of the magnetic field to the Euler-Poisson system introduces new time-scales and a new asymptotic limit.
+In this paper, the main regime of interest is the $\textrm{E}\!\times\!\textrm{B}$-drift limit, also called the guiding center drift limit or the \emph{magnetic-drift limit}.
+The mathematical understanding of \emph{kinetic models} and corresponding numerical schemes in the magnetic-drift limit and the modeling of \emph{strongly magnetized plasmas} is a topic that has received significant attention in the last two decades \cite{Frenod1998, Golse1999, Frenod2000, Bostan2007, Mottez2008, BenAbdallah2008, Herda2016, HanKwan2012, Frenod2015, Deluzet2017}.
+However, the amount of published work related to the robust numerical approximation of the magnetic-drift limit using \emph{fluid models} is rather scarce; we refer to \cite{Degond2009, Degond2011} as notable exceptions.